iSchluff/videojs-quality-picker/README.md

 Plugin works with video.js 5.0 and newer.

-Use `grunt build̀`to build the dist scripts.
+Use `npm run build` to build the dist scripts

+or install with `npm install @ischluff/videojs-quality-picker`

 ## Make a tech / source handler compatible